What drives your auto insurance?

 Location, Location, Location

-Your neighborhood can also be a contributing factor.
-Due to a higher population, urban neighborhoods can generally have more people on the road, which may contribute to more accidents.
+Your neighbourhood can also be a contributing factor.
+Due to a higher population, urban neighbourhoods can generally have more people on the road, which may contribute to more accidents.
 Comparatively, drivers in rural areas may have longer commute times, meaning they spend more time on the road.
 Your location and how you use your vehicle can contribute to both higher and lower premiums.